Tampa Motorcycle Accident Lawyer

 - Post-traumatic stress disorder

-Florida Helmet Laws and How They Can Impact Your Case
+Florida Helmet Laws and How They Can Impact Your Motorcycle Accident Case

 Motorcyclists over the age of 21 with a minimum of $10,000 medical insurance protection are under no legal obligation to wear a helmet.
 Those under the age of 21 are required by law to wear a helmet when traveling on or operating a motorcycle.

-But just because you aren’t mandated by law to wear a helmet doesn’t mean you won’t be held accountable if you are injured in an accident without having worn one.
-The state’s comparative negligence law allows you to pursue claims against the culpable party, but your award will be reduced based on your percentage of fault.
+But just because you aren’t mandated by law to wear a helmet doesn’t mean you won’t be held accountable if you are injured in an accident while not wearing one.
+Florida’s comparative negligence law allows you to pursue claims against the culpable party, but your award will be reduced based on your own percentage of fault.

 Not wearing a helmet gives the defense the opportunity to argue that you had no regard for your own safety.
 This means that if you were not wearing a helmet when you were injured in the accident, it is possible that your final award will reflect a comparative fault deduction.

-Overcoming the Biker Stereotypes When Dealing with the Insurer
+Overcoming Motorcyclist Stereotypes When Dealing with the Insurer

-Insurance companies want you to put your faith in them that they will protect you financially if you are ever involved in an accident.
+Insurance companies want you to trust that they will protect you financially if you are ever in an accident.
 What they don’t tell you is that this is sometimes just a façade.
-The insurance company is almost always looking out for their best interests, and many will certainly prioritize their needs above your own.
+The insurance company is almost always looking out for their best interests, and many will prioritize their needs above your own.

-The fact of the matter is that nearly all bikers are just like your average motorist—except they travel on two wheels instead of four.
-Your attorney will never allow the insurance adjuster working on your case to settle your claim for less than you are entitled to.
+The fact of the matter is that nearly all motorcyclists are just like your average motorist—except they travel on two wheels instead of four.
+Your motorcycle accident lawyer will never allow the insurance adjuster working on your case to settle your claim for less than you are entitled to.
 We will handle all of the negotiations on your behalf so you can put all of your energy into your recovery.

 By now you are probably wondering just how much you can expect to be awarded if your case goes to court.
-Due to the fact that every injury victim’s damages vary, there is no set amount that can be awarded in a motorcycle accident case.
+Because every injury victim’s damages vary, there is no set amount that can be awarded in a motorcycle accident case.

-However, the more extensive and impactful your injuries were on your life, the more you can expect to obtain.
-We have gone into further detail about some of the most commonly sought damages in a motorcycle crash claim below.
+However, the more extensive and impactful your injuries were on your life, the more you can expect to win.
+Below we have gone into further detail about some of the most commonly sought damages in a motorcycle accident claim.

-Compensatory damages are those that have negatively impacted your life in anyway.
+Compensatory damages are awarded for ways your life has been negatively impacted by the accident.
 Economic losses include your financial costs, such as your damaged earning potential, property losses, loss of income, and the total amount of your medical treatment and care.